 Internet Connection and Connectivity

-If you’re going to use the tablet mainly at home or in places with an available Wi-Fi network, a tablet with an internet connection via Wifi might be enough.
-The wifi versions of the tablets are usually much cheaper than the devices with LTE capability.
+If you’re going to use the tablet mainly at home or in places with an available Wi-Fi network, a tablet with an internet connection via Wi-Fi might be enough.
+The Wi-Fi versions of tablets are usually much cheaper than the devices with LTE capability.

-If you want to use extra peripheral like a gaming keyboard or gaming mouse of your choice then you have to look for a gaming tablet that has this connectivity option enabled.
-Not every tablet comes with this option so in that case you want to check carefully before you make a final decision.
+If you want to use extra peripherals like a gaming keyboard or gaming mouse, then you have to look for a gaming tablet that has this connectivity option enabled.
+Not every tablet comes with this option, so you’ll want to check carefully before you make a final decision.

-Keep in mind tablets and 2-in-1’s run a variety of operating systems including Windows, Android, Apple iOS, and Chrome OS.
+Keep in mind that tablets and 2-in-1’s run a variety of operating systems including Windows, Android, Apple iOS, and Chrome OS.
 That means not all games will be accessible because each OS has access to different app stores.
-Also, lookout for which version of the OS the tablet is running.
-Newer tablets will run the latest OS, while older tablets may need to be upgraded to the latest OS (in the case of Android that’s 6.0 Marshmallow).
-Here you will find the right installation instructions (in English).

-Especially if you want to use your tablet while traveling, you should pay attention to a decent battery life.
-Good battery life, for example, can be found with most Huawei Tablets or iPads, some Samsung Tablet models look a little worse in terms of the battery.
-If you plan to use your tablet on the move or to stream many videos, use it as a replacement for a laptop, series and movies, you should choose a model with a high maximum battery life (eg an Acer tablet).
+If you plan to use your tablet on the move or use it as a replacement for a laptop, you should choose a model with a high maximum battery life (eg an Acer tablet).

-If regularly running apps are closed in the background and communication via Bluetooth and GPS are turned on only when needed, the models from our tablet comparison 2019 hold out sufficiently long no matter how you choose to game.
+If background apps are closed regularly and Bluetooth and GPS are turned on only when needed, the models from our tablet comparison 2020 hold out sufficiently long no matter how you choose to game.